 The rights and preferences attaching to our subordinate voting shares and multiple voting shares are described in the section entitled "Description of Capital Stock" of our registration statement on Form F-3 (Reg.
 No. 333-69278), filed with the SEC on September 12, 2001.
-The rights and preferences attaching to our $7^{7}/8\%$ Senior Subordinated Notes due 2011 are described in the section entitled "Description of Notes" of our Rule 424(b) prospectus, filed with the SEC on June 14, 2004.
-The rights and preferences attaching to our $7^{5}/8\%$ Senior Subordinated Notes due 2011 are description of Notes" of our Rule 424(b) prospectus, filed with the SEC on June 20, 2005.
+The rights and preferences attaching to our $7^7/8\%$ Senior Subordinated Notes due 2011 are described in the section entitled "Description of Notes" of our Rule 424(b) prospectus, filed with the SEC on June 14, 2004.
+The rights and preferences attaching to our $7^5/8\%$ Senior Subordinated Notes due 2011 are described in the section entitled "Description of Notes" of our Rule 424(b) prospectus, filed with the SEC on June 20, 2005.
 Those sections are hereby incorporated by reference into this Annual Report.